hunteke/temoa/docs/source/Documentation.rst

 number mental "question marks" one might have while discovering Temoa, we attempt to rigidly reference a mental model of "left to right".
 Just as the entire energy system that Temoa optimizes may be thought of as a left-to-right graph, so too are the individual processes.
-As said in section `A Word on Index Ordering`_:
+As mentioned above in `A Word on Index Ordering`_:

   For any indexed parameter or variable within Temoa, our intent is to enable a